Continuing Education Unit Policies and Procedures

 1.1 Purpose

-The purpose of this policy is to provide consistent, clear guidelines that can be applied by the International Association of Animal Behavior Consultants (IAABC) Education Program when determining Continuing Education Unit (CEU) requirements for IAABC members and IAABC credential holders and whether to approve or deny CEUs.
+The purpose of this policy is to provide consistent guidelines that can be applied by the International Association of Animal Behavior Consultants (IAABC) Continuing Education Program to:

 1.2 Participants